telerik/kendo-ui-core/docs/controls/charts/troubleshoot/performance-tips.md

 ### Disable Gradients

-Using solid fills instead of gradients improves performance noticeably.
+Using solid fills instead of gradients noticeably improves performance.

 The example below demonstrates how to disable gradients.